nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box dismissible>

-{{ icon_tip }} when setting the {{ version_final }} deadline in GitHub milestones, remember that the {{ version_final }} submission deadline is Week 13 Monday for _everyone_ (does not vary by tutorial day).
+{{ icon_tip }} when setting the {{ version_final }} deadline in GitHub milestones, remember that the {{ version_final }} submission deadline is early in Week 13 for _everyone_ (does not vary by tutorial day).
 Set your own milestone deadline accordingly, or else our grading scripts will flag it as an 'unsuitable' deadline.
 </box>

 <box background-color="white" border-color="red">